 Organize Your Content

-Create folders with PDFs, videos, audios, and various materials.
-Having everything gathered makes access easier and encourages study.
+Create folders with PDFs, videos, audio files, and other materials.
+Keeping everything in one place makes it easier to find and encourages you to study more often.

 Change the Language of Programs

-Change the system language to Japanese.
-This helps with recognizing commands and technical vocabulary.
+Change your system language to Japanese.
+It helps you recognize commands and pick up technical vocabulary along the way.

 Use it on your phone and PC.
-When typing in rōmaji, the system automatically converts to hiragana.
-This speeds up writing practice.
+When you type in rōmaji, the system automatically converts to hiragana.
+It speeds up writing practice.

 Join Japanese Social Networks